 After 1928, the school started to become more frequently used by the community for social events.

-The last Headmistress was Mrs. Cartwright who had a serious road accident which resulted in the closure of the school in 1943, the schools existing pupils were relocated to Colton school.
+The last Headmistress was Mrs Cartwright who unfortunately had a serious road accident which resulted in the closure of the school in 1943 and the schools existing pupils were relocated to Colton school.

-The charitable management committee that manages the Village Hall was set up in 1978 and consists of representatives of the local parish institutions (Including farmers, Mothers Union and Women's Institute) as well as other local members, over the years, with the hard work of the committee and the dedication and generosity of the local community extensive work has been carried out which has returned the Village Hall to its former glory.
+The charitable management committee that manages the The Hall was set up in 1978 and consists of representatives of the local parish institutions (Including farmers, Mothers Union and Women's Institute) as well as other local members, over the years with the hard work of the committee and the dedication and generosity of the local community extensive work has been carried out which has returned The Hall to its former glory.

 Since reopening the hall has continued to serve the local and surrounding communities as a community hub, a meeting place, and venue for family and community gatherings, celebrations and fundraising events.

-Portraits of both the 3rd Lord Bagot and the 6th Lord Bagot hang in the village hall above the two large fireplaces, and various plaques commemorating milestones of the restoration and the reopening are hung around the walls of the hall.
+Portraits of both the 3rd Lord Bagot and the 6th Lord Bagot hang in The Hall above the two large fireplaces, and various plaques commemorating milestones of the restoration and the reopening are hung around the walls of The Hall.